 Assistive Listening Devices (ALDs) Can Improve Your Hearing & Your Quality of Life

-When you’re experiencing hearing loss, sounds you may have previously thought to be too loud to miss can fade into the background and cause you to miss important information.
-That’s why it’s good to consider a variety of assistive listening devices for use around your home.
-In fact, thanks to advances in technology, assisted hearing is applicable in virtually every room you use.
+When experiencing hearing loss, sounds you may have previously thought were too loud to miss can fade into the background, causing you to miss important information.
+As a result, assistive listening devices, or ALDs, have become necessary for many people who are experiencing some level of hearing loss.

 Assisted Hearing Devices to be Placed Around the House